Read first: Introduction to Data Flow Programming.

 More information about conditional data can be found: here.

 Enumeration types are intended to represent a fixed set of alternative options.
 For example, a value of the DrawingMode type can be equal to HighQuality or Fast.
-This allows to choose between quality and speed in the image drawing filters.
+This allows for choosing between quality and speed in the image drawing filters.

 Array and conditional or optional types can be mixed together.
 Their names are then read in the reverse order.
 For example: